timberkerkvliet/tidi/README.md

 If both `InMemoryRepository` and `PostgresRepository` have their own composers, then the type Repository becomes ambiguous—TiDIpy won’t know which one to resolve by default.

 You can use _scope context_ — key-value tags that express context-specific choices.
+Composers can have a scope context filter:
 ```
 @composer(scope_type='app', stage='prod')
 def postgres_repository() -> PostgresRepository: